|

 they die very quickly," The Doctor observed.

-it happen again and again.
-Children, mothers, strong men….
-It made
+me.
+I saw it happen again and again.
+Children, mothers, strong men…

-And you can't tell me anything that could have caused this?"
+been terrible.
+And you can’t tell me anything that could have caused

 "Nothing," he said.
 "Nothing at all."